Charles Henry Allan Bennett: Dawn of the esoteric

 Crowley had been in the same order as Bennett for over a year, however their first encounter was in early 1899 on the initiation of a new member into the order.
 During the ceremony Crowley became aware of a "tremendous spiritual and magical force" coming from the east; he knew it must be Frater Iehi Aour.
 After the ceremony Crowley was "led trembling before the great man" though he could not bring himself to say a word.
 In the anteroom an hour after the ceremony, Bennett came directly to Crowley startling him by announcing "Little brother, you have been meddling with the Goetia!"
-Crowley withholding the truth in shock denied this, Bennett recounted: then "Goetia has been meddling with you."
-Crowley said later "I protested myself unworthy even to pronounce the word!".
-Honoured Iehi Aour it seems could sense that Crowley had been "dabbling in malignant forces beyond his control".
+Crowley withholding the truth in shock denied this, Bennett replied: "then Goetia has been meddling with you."
+Bennett it seems could sense that Crowley had been "dabbling in malignant forces beyond his control".
 Crowley went home somewhat reprimanded and determined to call on Bennett the next day.
 Crowley later recounted "He had spotted me as a promising colt, and when, using my opportunity, I made myself even as his familiar spirit, he consented to take me as a pupil.
 Before long we were working together day and night, and a devil of a time we had!"

 George Cecil Jones and Bennett were known to be Crowley's primary teachers during his days in the Golden Dawn.
 Bennett, four years older than Crowley, was the more experienced of the two and continued on to be one of greatest influences and inspirations in Crowley's life.
 The only other person that Crowley places on such an upper tier with Bennett is Oscar Eckenstein stating his "moral code was higher and nobler than that of any other man I have met."
 Crowley found in Bennett a Teacher of spiritual gnosis and a friend in spiritual seeking, and found him to be an "inspiration to work in white magic", further imparting "he bequeathed to me a beautiful Garden, the like of which hath rarely been seen upon Earth."